-If you examine the whiskery areas on your dogs face, you may notice some patches of dark skin.
+If you examine the whiskery areas on your dog’s face, you may notice some dark skin patches.
 That colored skin resembles what we would call a beauty mark in humans.
-On a dog, it’s actually a collection of nerves, and the thick hairs that sprout from it are not just fur.
-According to Dr. Foil “The little beauty marks are mounds of nerves and other connections that make the whiskers function as tactile (feeling) hairs.
+It’s a collection of nerves on a dog, and the thick hairs that sprout from it are not just dog fur.
+According to Dr. Foil, “The little beauty marks are mounds of nerves and other connections that make the whiskers function as tactile (feeling) hairs.
 Dogs have one mound of compound follicles, but they can have more than one whisker in the mound.”

 Do Dogs Like Their Whiskers Touched?

-Because these hairs are so incredibly sensitive, take special care not to touch or brush one against its natural direction because that could be painful for your dog.
-Since these hairs are sensitive enough to detect wind flow patterns, you can imagine how painful it would be if you brushed them against their normal direction of growth.
-You need to literally avoid rubbing them the wrong way.
+Because these hairs are so incredibly sensitive, take special care not to touch or brush one against its natural direction.
+To do so could be painful for your dog.
+Since these hairs are sensitive enough to detect wind flow patterns, you can imagine how painful it would be if you brushed them against their normal growth direction.
+You need to avoid rubbing them the wrong way.
 Just as your nerve-filled fingertips are more sensitive than other parts of your body, your dog’s vibrissae are ultrasensitive.
-They’re meant to respond to minimal physical input.
+Whiskers respond to minimal physical input.
 If you were to play with these hairs, even in jest, your dog might feel as though you pinched its face, and not in a good, pleasant way.

 What Happens If You Cut Dog’s Whiskers?

-Given the importance of whiskers to dogs as a sensory input, usually the only time you might fuss with them is if you plan to enter your pet in a dog show competition.
+Given the importance of whiskers to dogs as a sensory input, usually, the only time you might fuss with them is if you plan to enter your pet in a dog show competition.
 However, once cut, the dog’s ability to evaluate and move around their surroundings diminishes.
-This can lead to some dogs becoming confused and disorientated especially if the dog has poor eyesight.
+Having cut whiskers can lead to some dogs becoming confused and disorientated, especially if the dog has poor eyesight.

-Just as on a dog’s muzzle, the whiskers under a dog’s chin are just as important for sensory information.
-Cutting or trimming these whiskers has the same impact for a dog as with cutting or trimming other whiskers, which is a reduced ability to navigate around their surroundings.
+Just as on a dog’s muzzle, the whiskers under a dog’s chin are crucial for sensory information.
+Cutting or trimming these whiskers has the same impact on a dog as cutting or trimming other whiskers, which is a reduced ability to navigate around their surroundings.

 Do Groomers Cut Dog Whiskers?